Set Up an AWS Glue Data Catalog File Federation Connection (Beta)

 -

-In the Authentication Details section, enter the AWS Access Key ID and AWS Secret Access Key for the IAM user.
-The IAM user must be assigned a policy that grants the user read-only access to Glue Data Catalog.
+In the Authentication Details section, enter the AWS Access Key ID and AWS Secret Access Key for the Identity and Access Management (IAM) user.
+Make sure that the IAM user has a policy that grants the user read-only access to Glue Data Catalog.
 Use AWS Lake Formation to configure storage credential vending.
-This approach allows Glue Data Catalog to vend temporary credentials at runtime so that Data 360 can access the underlying storage bucket.
+This approach is for Glue Data Catalog to vend temporary credentials at run time so that Data 360 can access the underlying storage bucket.

 -

-For Catalog URL, enter Glue Data Catalog’s URL.
-See Connecting to the Data Catalog using AWS Glue Iceberg REST endpoint.
+For catalog URL, enter the URL of the Glue Data Catalog.
+See Connecting to the Data Catalog by using AWS Glue Iceberg REST endpoint.

 -